-Walking and cycling tours offer intriguing insights into the heritage and history.
-You can join Culture Scouts on a Chippendale and Redfern walking tour or Sydney Architecture Walks on a bicycle tour, which will take you through the backstreets of Redfern and several other inner-city neighbourhoods.
+Walking and cycling tours are a great way to uncover the area’s fascinating heritage and history.
+Join Culture Scouts on a Chippendale and Redfern private walking tour or Sydney Architecture Walks on a bicycle tour, which will take you through the backstreets of Redfern and several other inner-city neighbourhoods.

 You’ll find plenty more attractions in Redfern and Waterloo, from flourishing galleries such as aMBUSH and warehouse outlets for bargain buys to interior design stores such as Chee Soon & Fitzgerald.
 Browse local shops for curated designer homewares at The DEA Store, boutique wines at Vine Providore and hard-to-find international lollies at Redfern Convenience Store.

 Redfern’s small bar game is good.
 You’re spoilt for choice on the eastern side of Redfern Station.
 Options include gin joint Moya’s Juniper Lounge; Mjolner, a fun whisky bar inspired by Thor; and The Noble Hops for craft beer.
 There’s also Arcadia Liquors, The Bearded Tit, The Dock, Hustle & Flow, Bart Jr, Redfern Surf Club, Misfits and The Tudor Hotel.